flyingmachine/brave-clojure-web/content/concurrency.md

 ### So What's a Thread?

 I'm glad you asked!
-Rather than giving a technical definition of a thread, though, I'm going to describe a useful mental model of how threads work.
+Rather than giving a technical definition of a thread, though, I'm going to describe a model of how threads work.

 I think of a thread as an actual, physical piece of thread that's been threaded through a sequence of instructions.
 In my mind, the